HenriMertens/PICOGYM/rev/Not crypto/Not_crypto_solution.md

 ### 1) Run the file normally

 - Execute the file and observe its behavior.
-- Note that the input is not immediately stopped, and the output varies based on the input length.
+- Note that the input is not immediately stopped, and varies based on the input.

 ### 2) Open file in Ghidra and navigate to main